It is with great sadness that the family of Elrose Severight announce her passing on February 6, 2020 in Calgary, AB.

 Elrose was born in Kamsack and raised on Cote First Nation.
 She was a St. Philip's Residential School survivor.
 In 1974, Elrose was involved in the First Nations People Grassroots movement.
 She felt strongly about protecting the land and participated in the Cache Creek Warriors Society.
 Then in 1976, Leonard Peltier was finally arrested and Elrose became a member of his defense committee which eventually led her to become a part of the American Indian Movement.
 In 1997 Elrose found herself in Washington, DC with the Leonard Peltier Defense Committee working for an appeal to his conviction.
 Elrose was a traditional lady since the age of 12 and became a part of the Sun Dance Ceremony.
 Every year as her children were born she brought them to the Sun Dance Ceremony so they would learn the traditional way of life.
 She believed strongly in clans and that everyone should follow their clan protocols.
 She followed the medicine path, respected the land to the utmost and believed strongly in herbal remedies, Elrose was a true Okitchita Quay.

-To send flowers to Elrose's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elrose Severight, please visit our floral store.